mlflow/mlflow/docs/source/quickstart.rst

 Once you have started the server, you can pass it some sample data and see the predictions.
 The server accepts the following data formats as inputs:

     - JSON-serialized Pandas Dataframes in the `split` orientation.
 For example, `data = pandas_df.to_json(orient='split')`.
-This format is specified using a `Content-Type` request header value of `application/json.pandas.split.oriented`.
+This format is specified using a `Content-Type` request header value of `application/json; pandasformat=split`. **In the next release of MLflow, this format will also be specified using the `application/json` content type.**

-    - JSON-serialized Pandas Dataframes in the `records` orientation.
-This format is specified using a `Content-Type` request header value of `application/json`. **THIS FORMAT IS DEPRECATED.
-It is not guaranteed to preserve column ordering and will be removed in the next release of MLflow**.
+    - JSON-serialized Pandas Dataframes in the `records` orientation. **THIS FORMAT IS DEPRECATED.
+      It is not guaranteed to preserve column ordering.** Currently, this format is specified using a `Content-Type` request header value of `application/json; pandasformat=records` or `application/json`.
+However, **in the next release of MLflow, `application/json` will refer to the `split` format instead.
+For forwards compatibility, we recommend using the `split` format or specifying the `application/json; pandasformat=records` content type.**

     - CSV-serialized Pandas Dataframes.
 For example, `data = pandas_df.to_csv()`.
 This format is specified using a `Content-Type` request header value of `text/csv`.